UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 Based on the type of resource (CPU, fat node, GPU), Slurm multiplies the requested allocation with its associated billing weight.
 These billing weights are based on the [price associated](https://www.uu.se/en/centre/uppmax/get-started/terms-and-fees#h-Pricelist) with these resources.
-For more detailed understanding of Slurm, one can read its config file at `/etc/slurm/slurm.conf`
+For the most detailed view of the Pelle Slurm config, one can read the relevant part of the config file with `tail -n 20 /etc/slurm/slurm.conf`